Squiddymabob/nhl-app/README.md

 - Tackle challenge of using undocumented a APIs.
     - Some community documentation available but none officially for any of the APIs used.
-    - Documentation available for the NHL Records API [here](https://gitlab.com/dword4/nhlapi) by Drew Hynes.
+    - Documentation available for the NHL Records and Stats APIs [here](https://gitlab.com/dword4/nhlapi) by Drew Hynes.
 - Improve React skills.
     - Use new React libraries such as React Router.
 - Improve Bootstrap skills.